hugonzb/Drawing-Bus-Routes/README.txt

+Clone the repository:

 How to compile and run:

 python3 DrawingBusRoutes.py file.txt

-Use a file that contains the correct input and add it the command line when compiling/running the .py file.
+Use a file that contains the correct input and add it the command line when running the .py file.

 Test cases: